Overview of Sexual Communication

 More Resources on Alcohol, Tobacco, and Other Drugs.

 If you think you or someone you know might decide to be sexually active, please remember the following information to help ensure that sexual experiences are safe, healthy and pleasurable.
-Many sexually transmitted infections (STIs) have no symptoms, which means they can be transmitted without either partner’s knowledge.
+Many sexually transmitted infections (STIs) -- including HIV -- have no symptoms, which means they can be transmitted without either partner’s knowledge.
 Therefore, it is important to:

-- Get tested annually STIs and seek treatment if necessary.
+- Get tested annually STIs/HIV and seek treatment if necessary.

 - Use a condom or barrier method correctly every time you have oral, vaginal or anal sex.

-- Consider taking Emergency Contraception (also known as EC or Plan B) if you have had unprotected sex or if you suspect condom breakage.
+- Consider taking Emergency Contraception (also known as EC or Plan B) if you have had sex without condoms or another birth control method, or if your birth control method fails (i.e., the condom breaks).

 More Sexual Health Resources: